Arpit-Sharma-as/Face-Detection-and-Recognition/README.md

 OpenCV contains many pre-trained classifiers for face, eyes, smile etc. The XML files of pre-trained classifiers are stored in opencv/data/.
 For face detection specifically, there are two pre-trained classifiers:

 # Haar Cascade Classifier
-LBP Cascade Classifier
-We will explore both face detectors in this tutorial.

-# Haar Cascade Classifier
 It is a machine learning based approach where a cascade function is trained from a lot of positive (images with face) and negative images (images without face).
 The algorithm is proposed by Paul Viola and Michael Jones.

 The algorithm has four stages: